GaragePixel/Public-drafts-in-Mx2/fox/doc/background/katsuo_familly_background.md

 ---

 ## Purpose
-This document provides a detailed summary of the Katsuo family, focusing on Katsuo Kitsuragi, his lineage, and his role within *Fox Spirit Romance*.
-The summary explores their mythological roots, cultural integration, and narrative significance in the game's story.
+This document expands on the Katsuo family’s background, integrating historical, mythological, and narrative elements.
+It explores Katsuo's lineage, his family’s role in yokai society, and their intersections with Japanese history and culture.
+The expanded content provides greater depth for narrative integration and character development.

 ---